Implementation FAQs

 Often the first time that users are aware of the components that make up XMPro charts is when they experience slow rendering times.
 This article seeks to explain the structure behind the XMPro charts and the components that impact chart performance.

-Performance is not limited to the Time Series Chart as the same pattern pertains to other XMPro charts too, such as the Chart Block.
+Performance is not limited to the Time Series Analysis as the same pattern pertains to other XMPro charts too, such as the Chart Block.
 With an understanding of the influences on chart performance, the reader will be in an informed position to address their requirement.

 XMPro as an Event Intelligence platform